cornell-ece4750/ece4750-sec03-verilator/docs/index.md

     #include "verilated_vcd_c.h"
     ...

-Then, by modifying lines ~77-92 as follows:
+Then, by modifying lines ~77-92 as follows to make use of the `VerilatedVcdC` class:

     Verilated::debug(0);
     Verilated::randReset(2);